ENDERMANYK/Minecraft-3ds-shader/README.md

 # Minecraft-3ds-shader

-This repository holds a discontinued version of Minecarft default in-game shader file
+This repository holds a discontinued version of Minecraft default in-game shader file

 # Introduction